-When you save the added condition, it appears in the lists of possible values for the Enabled, Visible, and Required properties of a control or an action.
+When you save the added condition, it appears in the lists of possible values for the Disable and Hide properties of a control or an action.
+You can also specify conditions for automatically run actions and transitions.
+For details, see To Add a Workflow.